Let’s not underestimate how difficult it is for you and for those around you, as you become tearful, snappy, less tolerant and less like yourself.

 “My Ever Changing Moods…” indeed they are.
 The Style Council song captures the emotional roller coaster experienced by many women, as moods swing erratically through peri-menopause and menopause.

 Oestrogen works by blocking the breakdown of the happy hormone serotonin.
 As your perimenopause takes hold and oestrogen levels fall, the oestrogen receptors in the brain no longer do their job and serotonin levels drop.
 Add to this, the psychological, physical and emotional impact of other menopause symptoms, and your mood can start to dip.
 You feel more emotional, angry, irritable and overwhelmed.
-Some women may also be more prone to the impact of fluctuating hormones on their moods, depending on their own personal psychological history.
+Some women’s own personal psychological history may make them more prone to the impact of fluctuating hormones on their moods.

 The best ways to deal with menopause mood swings